jun7/wyebadblock/README.md

 And add the user.css to your browser as user css.
 On wyeb, just copy the user.css to the conf dir.

+The user.css uses 'display:none'.
+As the http://simple-adblock.com/faq/testing-your-adblocker/
+it is easily detacted by sites, so it may causes the messages do disable adblock.